Miss Colombia 2007

 Miss Colombia 2007, the 73rd Miss Colombia pageant, was held in Cartagena de Indias, Colombia, on November 12, 2007.
 The pageant was broadcast live on RCN TV from the Centro de Convenciones Cartagena de Indias in Cartagena de Indias, Colombia.
-At the conclusion of the final night of competition, outgoing titleholder Miss Colombia 2006 Eileen Roca Torralvo crowned Taliana Vargas of Magdalena as the new Miss Colombia.
-Vargas would later placed virreina at the 2008 Miss Universe Pageant.
+At the conclusion of the final night of competition, outgoing titleholder Miss Colombia 2006 Eileen Roca Torralvo of Cesar crowned Taliana Vargas of Magdalena as the new Señorita Colombia.
+Vargas would later placed 1st Runner-Up at the 2008 Miss Universe pageant.